-Indeed, it is of primary importance to evaluate replicability in infancy research (see Frank et al., 2016).
+Indeed, it is of primary importance to evaluate replicability in infancy research (see Frank et al., 2017).
 But how can this evaluation be done?
 Here we report the results of a large-scale, multi-lab, pre-registered infant study.
 This study was inspired by the ManyLabs studies (e.g., Klein et al., 2014), in which multiple laboratories attempt to replicate various social and cognitive psychology studies, and moderators of study replicability are assessed systematically across labs.
 Given the reasons discussed above, it would be prohibitively difficult to examine the replicability of a large number of infant studies simultaneously.
 Instead, we chose to focus on what developmental psychology can learn from testing a single phenomenon, assessing its overall replicability, and investigating the factors moderating it.
 As a positive side effect, this approach leads to the standardization and delineation of decisions concerning data collection and analysis across a large number of labs studying similar phenomena or using similar methods.
-For this first “ManyBabies” project, we selected a finding that the field has good reason to believe is robust – namely, infants’ preference for infant-directed speech over adult-directed speech – and tested it in XYZ labs around the world.
+For this first “ManyBabies” project, we selected a finding that the field has good reason to believe is robust – namely, infants’ preference for infant-directed speech over adult-directed speech – and tested it in 67 labs around the world.
+This phenomenon has the further advantage that it uses a dependent measure – looking time – that is ubiquitous in infancy research.
 In the remainder of this Introduction, we briefly review the literature on the relevance of infant-directed speech in development, and then discuss our motivations and goals in studying a single developmental phenomenon at scale.

 Infant-Directed Speech Preference

 Infant-directed speech (IDS) is a descriptive term for the characteristic speech that caregivers in many cultures direct towards infants.
 Compared to adult-directed speech (ADS), IDS is often higher pitched, with greater pitch excursions, and shorter utterances, among other differences (Fernald et al., 1989).
-While caregivers across many different cultures and communities use IDS, the magnitude of the difference between IDS and ADS varies (Englund & Behne, 2006; Fernald et al., 1989; Farran, Lee, Yoo, & Oller, 2016; Newman, 2003).
-Nevertheless, the general acoustic pattern of IDS is readily identifiable to adult listeners (Fernald 1989; Grieser & Kuhl, 1988; Katz, Cohn, & Moore, 1996; Kitamura & Burnham, 2003).
+While caregivers across many different cultures and communities use IDS, the magnitude of the difference between IDS and ADS varies (Englund & Behne, 2006; Farran, Lee, Yoo, & Oller, 2016; Fernald et al., 1989; Newman, 2003).
+Nevertheless, the general acoustic pattern of IDS is readily identifiable to adult listeners (Fernald, 1989; Grieser & Kuhl, 1988; Katz, Cohn, & Moore, 1996; Kitamura & Burnham, 2003).

 A substantial literature has observed infants’ preference for IDS over ADS using a range of stimuli and procedures.
 For example, Cooper and Aslin (1990), using a contingent visual-fixation auditory preference paradigm, showed that infants fixate on an unrelated visual stimulus longer when hearing IDS than when hearing ADS, even as newborns.
-Across a variety of ages and methods, other studies have also found increased attention to IDS compared to ADS (Cooper & Aslin, 1994; Cooper, Abraham, Berman, & Staska, 1997; Fernald, 1985; Hayashi, Tamekawa, & Kiritani, 2001; Kitamura & Lam, 2009; Newman & Hussain, 2006; Pegg, Werker, & McLeod, 1992; Santesso, Schmidt, & Trainor, 2007; Singh, Morgan, & Best, 2002; Werker & McLeod, 1989).
-In a meta-analysis by Dunst, Gorman and Hamby (2012), which included 34 experiments, the IDS preference typically had an effect size of Cohen's d =.72 – quite a large effect size for an experiment with infants (Lewis et al., 2016).
+Across a variety of ages and methods, other studies have also found increased attention to IDS compared to ADS (Cooper & Aslin, 1994; Cooper, Abraham, Berman, & Staska, 1997; Fernald, 1985; Hayashi, Tamekawa, & Kiritani, 2001; Kitamura & Lam, 2009; Newman & Hussain, 2006; Pegg, Werker, & McLeod, 1992; Santesso, Schmidt, & Trainor, 2007; L. Singh, Morgan, & Best, 2002; Werker & McLeod, 1989).
+In a meta-analysis by Dunst, Gorman, and Hamby (2012), which included 34 experiments, the IDS preference typically had an effect size of Cohen’s d = 0.67 [0.57 – 0.76] – quite a large effect size for an experiment with infants (Bergmann et al., 2018).